PierreGronnier/odin-cvApp/README.md

 # CV Application

 This project is an exercise as part of The Odin Project curriculum.
 You can find more details about the assignment [here](https://www.theodinproject.com/lessons/node-path-react-new-cv-application).
+You can have a preview of the app [here](https://odin-cvapp.netlify.app/)

 ## Overview